+School hours are from 8:20 am- 2:45 pm.
 Each student's attendance at school is very important.
 Absence from school is costly because it means a student has missed class instruction and the opportunity to learn.
 Also, if it occurs frequently, it may mean retention.
 A good attendance record will benefit the student and is an excellent endorsement in any letter of recommendation.
 According to State attendance laws, regular attendance at school is required of all children between six and sixteen years of age.
 The following reasons for absence/tardiness are valid/excused:

 - 1. Personal illness

 - 2. Sickness or death in the family

-- 3. Weather conditions making travel unsafe
+- 3. Weather conditions make travel unsafe

-- 4. Quarantine

-- 5. Authorized religious observance
+- 4. Authorized religious observance

-- 6. Attendance at health clinics or when required to be in court.
+- 5. Attendance at health clinics or when required to be in court.